techarts0/dragonfly/Readme.md

     }
 }
 ```
+The @Valued is a not a JSR330 official annotation, but it's very useful.
 We suppose the above 2 classes is under the folder "/usr/project/demo/classes", the framework will scan the classpath to register beans:

 ```